Text Size

 Gospel Clarity

 Mark 16 clarifies the gospel by announcing that the Jesus who was crucified has been raised.
-The resurrection is not detached from the cross; the messenger identifies Him as Jesus the Nazarene, who was crucified.
+The resurrection is not detached from the cross; the messenger identifies him as Jesus the Nazarene, who was crucified.
 The empty tomb vindicates the covenant blood of Mark 14 and the saving death of Mark 15.
 The gospel is good news for failures, because the disciples and Peter are called back to meet the risen Lord.
-The crucified and risen Jesus goes ahead of His people.
+The crucified and risen Jesus goes ahead of his people.

 Formation Aim